Welcome to MSU

 MSU is the only university with easy access to Yellowstone National Park.
 For MSU students, Yellowstone is a 20 million-acre classroom, lab and adventure hub featuring hot springs, rivers, peaks and wildlife.
 Known as The University of the YellowstoneTM, MSU is located just 90 miles from the park.
 MSU students help research the ecology of our stunning natural environment, plus the microbes of the Park’s hot pools and the science behind avalanches.
 Our setting makes it possible to study things that would be impossible to examine anywhere else in the world.

 Bozeman is a small town with big energy.
-Perhaps best known for outdoor recreation, Bozeman also has the cultural amenities of a much larger city include a symphony, opera, and ballet companies, as well as many locally-owned shops, restaurants and galleries that make downtown vibrant.
+Perhaps best known for outdoor recreation, Bozeman also has the cultural amenities of a much larger city including concert venues, festivals, and theatre and ballet companies, as well as many locally-owned shops, restaurants and galleries that make downtown Bozeman vibrant.

 - Montana State University - Keep informed about projects, events, speakers and achievements at MSU with this Facebook page.

 - Montana State University Athletics - Find out about upcoming games and see the latest scores with this Facebook page.
 Go Cats!

 - @AdmissionsMSU - Get tweets from the Admissions crew.

 - @montanastate - MSU news, events, and updates tweeted

 - Check out the #MontanaState hashtag on Twitter to see what people are saying about MSU.

 - MSUTube - Subscribe to MSU's YouTube Channel to see recently uploaded videos.

 - Subscribe to the Bobcat Bulletin, a weekly e-newsletter with upcoming events and news from campus.